fuhidev/ngx-datatable/README.md

 ## Installation

-To use ngx-datatable in your project install it via [npm](https://www.npmjs.com/package/@swimlane/ngx-datatable):
+To use ngx-datatable in your project install it via [npm](https://www.npmjs.com/package/ng-nest-datatable):

 ```
-npm i @swimlane/ngx-datatable --save
+npm i ng-nest-datatable --save
 ```

 ## Credits